Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 Features of the product:

-- Menti allows the creation of presentations that have audience participation.
+- Menti allows the creation of presentations that have audience participation. // Presentations and questions intertwined.
+Logs of filling in.
 - It has the ability to create polls, quizzes, word clouds and more.
 - Customizable themes and layouts.
 - Allows the use of images as answers to questions.